bioinfo-pf-curie/mpiSORT/docs/README.md

 and then it's ok.

 We conclude that the limit amount of SAM we can give to a job is 2.5 GB.
-Now according to this number you can compute whatever the sample size the minimum number of CPU.
+Now according to this number we can compute according to the sample size the minimum number of CPU.
-If your sample is let says 200GB you will need a least 80 cpu to accomplish the job and a total RAM of 500GB or 6.25 GB/cpu.
+If your sample is let says 200GB you will need a least 80 cpu to accomplish the job and a total RAM of 500GB (see memory section) or 6.25 GB/cpu.

 Be carefull as a CPU can manage efficiently a fixed amount stay below the ratio (Cluster total RAM)/(Cluster total CPU) this way you get the maximum performances.

-We are not sure if this limitation is due to MPI version, we have serverals leads.
+We are not sure if this limitation is due to MPI version or to our Bruck implementation, we have serverals leads.
 This is still under investigation.

 ## Examples